AdriaPadilla/Twitter-API-V2-full-archive-Search-academics/README.md

 - If pagination token in results (will be presents if more than 500 results), get pagination token and iterate over the loop
 - If pagination token is not in results, end for loop and start a new query.

 ## API RATE LIMITS
 Twitter API V2, and more precisely, Twitter Full-archive search for Academic Research, have a rate limit of 300 request in a 15 min window.
+Please, don't change sleep times between queries.